Best Leaky Gut Supplements

 Of course, like all supplements, leaky gut supplements are not regulated by the Food and Drug Administration (FDA) in the same way as pharmaceutical medications or food.
 They cannot legally claim to cure, diagnose, treat, or prevent any disease.

-Probiotics are generally safe for most people to take.
-However, if you have pancreatitis or a severely compromised immune system (such as those undergoing chemotherapy), you should take a leaky gut supplement that doesn’t include probiotics.
-This is because probiotics are still bacteria, even though they’re beneficial and necessary for our bodies.
+Probiotics are generally safe for most people to take, though, as with any supplement, you should reach out to your doctor before beginning a new regimen.
+However, if you have pancreatitis or a severely compromised immune system (from undergoing chemotherapy, for example), you should take a leaky gut supplement that doesn’t include probiotics.
+That’s because probiotics are still bacteria, and even otherwise beneficial bacteria can pose a risk to the immunocompromised.

-Pregnant or lactating people should avoid leaky gut supplements, as should children.
-As with any supplement, reach out to your doctor before beginning a new regimen.
+Pregnant or lactating people should also avoid leaky gut supplements, as should children.

 Terra Origin Healthy Gut